 Let us take a look at 10 ways India is affected by climate change and what can we do about it:

-Climate change renders its effect over intensity, magnitude and frequency of floods and draughts.
-While the solution lies in countering climate change, being well prepared for the threats is an equally important safeguard.
+Climate change affects the frequency of floods and draughts.
+While the solution lies in countering climate change, being well prepared for these threats is equally important.

-This comes in the form of helping vulnerable communities figure out ways to deal with variable rainfall, such as irrigation and planting draught tolerant crops.
-Similarly, management of water resources, making sound strategies to meet rising sea levels and creating institutions that meet varied needs well across river basins is going to help.
+This comes in the form of helping farmers figure out ways to deal with variable rainfall through water management, irrigation and planting draught tolerant crops.

 Among the nations who emit greenhouse gases in maximum amounts into the environment each year, India lies at the fourth spot.
-Paris Agreement, 2015 is the most recent environment accord of leaders of nations.
-It was conducted by the UN.
+The Paris Agreement, 2015 is the most recent environment accord of leaders of nations.

 In the accord, 197 nations promised to cut emissions, in order to keep global warming up by 1.5°C only, as compared to pre-industrial levels.
 Each nation set distinct targets for itself.
-India promised to cut its emission intensity by 33-35% by 2030, in comparison with 2005.
+India promised to cut its emission intensity by 33-35% by 2030.

 India’s policies seem pretty much on track to keep global temperature rise within 2°C.

-Coal comes by as an important area of attention at a national level.
-Nearly 68% of India’s greenhouse gases emissions are a resultant of energy production – which majorly relies over coal power plants.
+Nearly 68% of India’s greenhouse gases emissions are a result of energy production – which majorly relies over coal power plants.

-However, India’s governance is now attempting to reduce usage of coal by making feasible investments towards renewable sources of energy.
-This comes in the format of making incentives available for private sector investments and expanding the capacity.
-Odds are high that by 2040, most of India’s energy production will come in the form of renewable energy.
+However, the Indian government is now attempting to reduce usage of coal by making feasible investments, offering incentives and expanding capacity of renewable sources of energy.
+Chances are high that by 2040, most of India’s energy production will come in the form of renewable energy.

 An important cross section of India’s fiscal resources is oriented towards uplifting the farmers.
-There are some cases, however, where the policies counter fire.
+There are some cases, however, where the policies backfire.

 With fertilizer subsidies, electricity and minimum support price, farmers grow paddy, which is a water intensive crop.
 They may do so even if their land is not best suited for growing the crop.
 This happens in places like Punjab.
 This results in a wider spread of crop burning and aggravates climate change.
 A frequent assessment of the impact of agricultural policies would help in this regard.

-India is the world’s third largest emitter of greenhouse gases, and is behind China and US only.
+India is the world’s third largest emitter of greenhouse gases, behind China and US.
 India emits over 2000 million metric tons of greenhouse gases each year.
 9% of the same can be attributed to the food we consume.
-Greenhouse gases are produced by growing, processing, transporting, storing cooking and disposing the food.
+Greenhouse gases produced while growing, processing, transporting, storing, cooking and disposing food contributes heavily to it.

-Meat produces a significant excess amount of greenhouse gases, as compared to vegetarian meals.
-Hence it is preferable for Indians to go vegan or vegetarian, or reduce the amount of meat they consume.
+Meat produces much more greenhouse gases, as compared to vegetarian meals.
+Hence it is preferable to go vegan or vegetarian, or reduce the amount of meat consumed.

-Current trends over climate change must be reversed with an immediate effect in order to prevent hazardous consequences.
-They include heatwaves.
-The impacts are likely to reflect in the form of humanitarian crisis, effects over health, and fewer employment opportunities.
+Current trends over climate change must be reversed with an immediate effect in order to prevent hazardous consequences such as heatwaves.
+The impact otherwise is likely to reflect in the form of humanitarian crisis and effects over health.

 China has defined 2030 as its peak emission year, following which it will start reducing total emissions.
 As India defines the same, it will help meet climate change goals.

-While India does its part to counter climate change at an individual, organizational, local and national levels, international co-operation is what is required to help restrict climate change.
+While India does its part to counter climate change, international co-operation is what will help restrict climate change.
 It’s a promise to a better future for the coming generations.